What is Metallurgical Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Hindustan Aeronautical Ltd (HAL) - Bangalore |

-Note- The above salary has been taken from external sources, and hence may vary.
+Note - The information is taken from external sites and may vary.

 You can look forward to some extremely promising job profiles after completing the BTech Metallurgical Engg. course with a decent earning potential.
 Top recruiters only look for the required skill set and knowledge that can lead to increased productivity and generate more profits.
-Some of the popular career profiles for Metallurgical Engineering graduates are given below:
+Some of the popular career profiles for Metallurgical Engineering graduates are given below

 - Metallurgist